 To keep your indoor cat from waking you up at daybreak, leave some blinds and curtains open so she can see outside.
 And make sure she has something to eat.
 To indulge that predator instinct, put food in a couple of places around your house so she can hunt for her “prey.”
 That should keep her busy while you’re sleeping.
 Puzzle feeders and treat balls are fun, too.
 They’ll keep her occupied during prime hunting times.

-I hope this helps, Sleep Deprived.
+I hope this explains why cats sleep so much, Sleep Deprived.
 I have to get going now.
 My favorite bed is beckoning, and dawn will be here before I know it.